Gokyo Ri / Lobuche / Island Peak

 Day 2: City tour of Kathmandu.
 We visit the Boudhanath (one of the holiest Buddhist sites in Kathmandu), the Pashupatinath, and the Swayambhunath (also known as the Monkey Temple).
 After the tour, we have a team dinner and prepare for an early morning flight to Lukla.

 Day 4: We continue trekking along the Dudh Kosi River through the village of Monjo, then up the hill to Namche Bazaar.
-Here we will spend 2 nights in our comfortable lodge acclimatizing and enjoying the sights and cafes in Namche.
+We will spend 2 nights in our comfortable lodge acclimatizing and enjoying the sights and cafes in Namche.

 Day 5: We go for an acclimatization hike and return to our lodge to rest and spend another day exploring Namche.